CCA-Public/digital-archives-manual/guides/description.md

 <a name="spreadsheetentry"></a>
 ### Entering file-level description in processing spreadsheets

 File-level description should be entered and reviewed in spreadsheets (one spreadsheet per series or project, depending on volume).
-These spreadsheets will be used to import description directly into AtoM once descriptions have been finalized.

 | Column | ISAD element | Required? | Value |
 | :----: | :------------: | :---------: | :---- |